 Shrink/Reduce/Resize LVM with Swap on Xubuntu 14.04 Trusty LTS

-After to have Shrinked the LVM Logical Volume to FREE up Space You will Need also to Reduce the Physical LVM Volume!
+After to have Shrinked the LVM Logical Volume to FREE up Space you will Need also to Reduce the Physical LVM Volume!

 Boot System with Ubuntu (Kubuntu/Lubuntu/Xubuntu) Live Media.